 Slow load time is one of the key reasons people drop out during the checkout process, meaning it has a direct impact on business revenue.
 The modern-day consumer expects to have a seamless experience, and, through their website, there is what businesses need to deliver.
 Often frustratingly for website designers and developers, visitors care more about how quickly a site loads, than having all the bells and whistles that make it look beautiful.
+So how do you ensure a quick loading website?
+Well, it's something that a Kent digital marketing agency can certainly work on with you in order to improve the site and make your business more appealing.

 In this post, we will take a quick look at what loading time means and the benefits of a fast website.